 When all the collateral assets in a debt contract move in perfect synchrony, the risk of liquidation is high because no asset can offset the changes in demand for another.
-In Economics, this is referred to as non-diversifiable risk or systemtic risk.
+In Economics, this is referred to as non-diversifiable risk or systematic risk.

 AMPL's differentiated movement pattern reduces risk of autoliquidation when used in combination with today's decentralized assets as collateral.
 Most importantly it does so without central authority.

 5. Tomorrow AMPL Can Be A Better Bitcoin

 The AMPL protocol automatically translates price-volatility into supply-volatility.
 But it is profit-seeking traders, acting on incentives, who propagate these supply changes back into price.
 In other words price informs supply algorithmically, while supply informs price behaviorally, in a cycle.

 This cycle takes the form of a step-function-like movement pattern that alternates between static periods, where price and supply are in equilibrium, and dynamic periods where the market searches for its next equilibrium.